 There are two common types of wood: hardwoods and softwoods.

 Select lumber and common lumber are each graded, which makes choosing a wood a bit easier.
-The grading is based upon the number of knots and blemishes, and on general quality.
+The grading system is based upon the number of knots and blemishes, and on general quality.
 Learn more here about lumber grading.

-Be sure to consult with a local carpenter to determine the best wood for your project.
+Consult with a local carpenter to determine the best wood for your project.